-The Pylos Combat Agate, one Minoan stone carving discovered two years ago amazes thanks to its level of detail, almost impossible considering its minuscule size.
+The Pylos Combat Agate, one Minoan stone carving discovered a few years ago still amazes thanks to its level of detail, almost impossible considering its minuscule size.

 This beautiful gemstone, found in the tomb of a Minoan warrior who lived three and a half millennia ago, “shows that the [Minoans] ability and interest in representational art, particularly movement and human anatomy, is beyond what it was imagined to be,” said department head Jack Davis from the University of Cincinnati.

 Sharon Stocker, a senior research associate in the University of Cincinnati classics department, said in a statement that “this seal should be included in all forthcoming art history texts, and will change the way that prehistoric art is viewed”.

 If you think the Pylos Combat Agate gemstone is beautiful as it is, take a look at a drawing made by Ben Gardner at the University of Cincinnati.
 Once it’s in 2D, it’s easier to see just the sheer amount of details and the beauty of what the artist achieved 3,500 years ago.